sgoel09/MeetPlan/README.md

 [Evaluation of your app across the following attributes]
 - **Category:** Social Networking, Lifestyle, Entertainment
 - **Mobile:** This is a mobile application with a listview to easily see the meeting you are invited to or create your own.
-- **Story:** Figurig out logistics for a group meetup or a day out can be difficult and overwhelming.
+- **Story:** Figurig out logistics for a group meeting or a day out can be difficult and overwhelming.
 This will simplify the process for users and be a resource to access in order to coordinate and keeping everyone in sync.
-- **Market:** Groups that are planning a meetup.
+- **Market:** Groups that are planning a meeting.
 - **Habit:** When individuals decide that they want to meet or hang out, they can use this application to make the process easier.
-It allows for easy and visual communication for the important parts of a meetup, as well as browsing places and activities to do.
+It allows for easy and visual communication for the important parts of a meeting, as well as browsing places and activities to do.
-- **Scope:** Initially, the following features of the meetup will be implemented: creating a meetup having a fixed day/time, inviting friends to join, deciding on a place/event/activity, and expense splitting.
-Once completed, find the best time to meet, having a photo gallery for the meetup and finding tranportation are features that will follow.
+- **Scope:** Initially, the following features of the meeting will be implemented: creating a meeting having a fixed day/time, inviting friends to join, deciding on a place/event/activity, and expense splitting.
+Once completed, find the best time to meet, having a photo gallery for the meeting and finding tranportation are features that will follow.

 ## Product Spec